The heat is on: Ensure patients’ protective eyewear is, too

 The wind and air conditioning can inhibit our ability to make tears, which lubricate and nourish the eye.

-“Colorado is especially dry during the summer and with high UV exposure due to the elevation, sunglasses are essential,” says Joshua Watt, O.D., who chairs the AOA Sports and Performance Vision Committee.
+“Colorado is especially dry during the summer and with high UV exposure due to the elevation, sunglasses are essential,” says Joshua Watt, O.D., past chair of the AOA Sports and Performance Vision Committee.
 “A good pair of sunglasses can really help with dry eyes, especially when doing any physical activity outside.
 The wrapping and coverage of a good pair of sunglasses can really make a significant difference.

 “Sunglasses are especially an important aspect to lifelong ocular care, regardless of the patient’s refractive status,” Dr. Watt adds.
 “Protective eyewear is essential when needed based on patients’ hobbies, activities and work environment.
 Most patients do not see it that way and do not understand the importance that the proper eyewear can have on their life, and so it is the doctor’s and associated office team members’ job to help educate the patient on the best recommendations for them given their circumstances and activity levels.”